ABOUT

 WORK WITH ME

-Originally from Utah and a descendant of Mormon pioneers, I’m invested in reparative approaches to the violent destruction of settler-colonialism.
+As a trans person Originally from Utah and a descendant of Mormon pioneers, I’m invested in reparative approaches to the violent destruction of settler-colonialism.
+Decolonization begins in our bodies and in conversation with our environements.
 Through embodied knowledge and relationship building, we address the violent histories we contain, making room for something new to grow.
+I facillitate place-based collaborations in conversation with the land and its inhabitants.

 REACH OUT